tka85/btc-tools/README.md

 ## Util: 'derive'

-Derives addresses et al. given:
+Derives addresses and other related data given:
   * ext key (pub or prv)
-  * path and
+  * network and
-  * network
+  * optionally path

 All following examples evaluate root + 2 derived addresses for several different paths.